Our School Zone

 For more information click here

-Huntingdale Primary School is accredited under the Department of Education and Training’s CRICOS registration (CRICOS provider name and code: Department of Education and Training, 00861K).
-For further information refer to www.study.vic.gov.au.
+Huntingdale Primary School is accredited under the Department of Education’s CRICOS registration (CRICOS provider name and code: Department of Education, 00861K).
+For more information, see: www.study.vic.gov.au

 FOR FIRE BRIGADE, POLICE OR AMBULANCE DIAL 000 (or you can dial 112 from a mobile phone) Find doctors, hospitals, chiropractors, dentists etc in your area – as well as a comprehensive list of emergency numbers by clicking here: Find a Health Service You can also contact Nurse on Call in 1800 022 222.